ahmedhsin/fos_vscode/readme.md

 After extracting `fos_vscode.rar` inside the `fos_cygwin` folder:

-If your cohort is 2024 or later, modify the `build.bat` file in the `.vscode` folder to replace any occurrences of "2023" with your current year.
+If your cohort is 2024 or later, modify the `build.bat` and `tasks.json` file in the `.vscode` folder to replace any occurrences of "2023" with your current year.
 Open `fos_cygwin` as a project folder in VS Code.

 You can run it by pressing `Ctrl+Shift+P`, then select "Run Tasks" and choose "Run FOS."